 Accommodation: Where to stay in Seattle

 Also Read: Top 10 Best Farmers' Markets in the USA

 Take a hike!
 In fact, take several!
 Yellowstone National Park is one of the most visited national parks in America, and with good reason.
 It boasts of lush natural forest, babbling brooks, and shaded paths that take you deep into the heart of Mother Nature.
 There are even hot springs, geysers, and some truly magnificent waterfalls you just can’t find anywhere else.
 Yellowstone definitely deserves its place on the list of most iconic places in the USA.

 Accommodation: Where to stay near Yellowstone National Park

 O say can you see this American wonder?
 Mount Rushmore is a historic and famous sight that earns its place on any bucket list of the United States.
 Nestled in South Dakota, this is one of the great, wide-open space attractions that you can spend the day at.

 Often known primarily as a honeymoon destination comes an unforgettable vacation!
+Niagara Falls is arguably one of the famous places in the USA one must visit.
 The American side of Niagara Falls has some of the best boat tours available, with viewing platforms that get the massive centerpiece in just the right frame.
 While the falls on the U.S. are known as a bit ‘smaller’ than their counterpart, it is just a short ride (or walk on the rainbow bridge) to the Canadian side!
 Twice the beauty in one site.